wtoivo/RM2-ODL-quali-book/docs/02-Qualitative_questions.md

   * **Question 4.** This is a leading question - it implies that their sense of belonging has indeed *improved* when this may not be the case.
 A better way to phrase this would be: **"Has your sense of belonging changed since joining a team?
 If so, how?
 If not, why not?"**
   * **Question 5.** This question puts participants on the spot, which is something you never want to do, especially with a sensitive question like this.
 Instead, the question should be given to the group, so participants can answer if they want to, and disclose as much or as little they wish to.
   * **Question 6.** This is a quantitative question and does not provide meaningful qualitative data.
   * **Question 7.** This is a yes/no-question.
 You should avoid phrasing questions like this, as they don't prompt rich answers.
 Instead, you may want to ask something like: **"What has been the best part about joining a team and why?** or **What aspects of being part of a team do you like?
-Why?** If you ask a yes/no-question, make sure to open it with some propmts (see example above for question 4).
+Why?** If you ask a yes/no-question, make sure to open it with some prompts (see example above for question 4).

 </div>